 Lilongwe Travel Information

 Travellers to Malawi do not have to pay customs duty on 200 cigarettes or 250g of tobacco.
-For travellers over 18 years 1 litre spirits, 1 litre beer and 1 litre wine can be brought into the country without incurring duty fees.
+For travellers over 18 years of age 1 litre of spirits, and 1 litre of alcohol like beer or wine, can be brought into the country without incurring duty fees.

 Become our Lilongwe Travel Expert

 We are looking for contributors for our Lilongwe travel guide.
 If you are a local, a regular traveller to Lilongwe or a travel professional with time to contribute and answer occasional forum questions, please contact us.